 Discussions at GODEX-NWP meetings tend to be relatively informal to promote broad exchange of information.
 The forum particularly involves global NWP centers, satellite data producers, telecommunications experts.

-GODEX-NWP is normally held annually, and shares its activities among the members and the WMO.
-GODEX-NWP activities relating to RARS are reported to WMO RARS meetings and vice-versa.
+GODEX-NWP is normally held every 18 months, and shares its activities among the members and the WMO.
+GODEX-NWP activities relating to DBNet are reported to WMO DBNet meetings and vice-versa.
 Relevant outcomes from the WMO Space Program and its meetings are also presented at GODEX-NWP.

 GODEX-NWP members provide country, agency or organization reports on the status of their centres current and planned capabilities and information usage including anticipated future needs or availability of new data or products.
 These reports include scientific, practical and user-requirement information, and include where applicable: